aische/llm-chat/Readme.md

 ## TODO

+- for ollama generateText and streamText there is a test that uses recorded conversation and a mock-request function. need to do that for the other 3 providers as well, and for generateObject

-- tests use fake data that should be replaced with real data in the fixtures.
+- other tests use fake data that should be replaced with real data in the fixtures.
 Real data can be obtained from the dumps when withJsonDump is applied to the logging hooks.
-- most code is not tested at all

 - abort was added but not used or tested at all